 I went through it the other day while listening to Joy Division (Day 3 of the experiment – I still don’t get them).
 And the other night on David Letterman, Nick Lowe performed, which reminded me of another off-tune hit, “Cruel to be Kind.”

-Off-pitch singing – especially when you’re a star – can be difficult.
+Off-key singing – especially when you’re a star – can be difficult to do on tape.
 Producers have an amazing sense of hearing that makes me seem tone deaf, and they usually will get the musician to go through countless takes until he or she gets it right.
 Finding a recording with an out of tune instrument or voice can sometimes be challenging.
 (Finding out-of-tune performers singing live – that’s another story.)

 - No Bob Dylan.
 In listening to his music I’ve discovered that he doesn’t really sing off-key.
 He just has a terrible voice.
 Same with Tom Petty.